orchardtree/intro-the-shell-ide/README.md

 cycle."

 Here's the Learn In-Browser IDE's shell.
-Since the shell environment is so important for our Learn-based learners, whenever you open the IDE the command prompt is also shown.
+Since the shell environment is so important for us, whenever you open the IDE the command prompt is also shown.
 You will interacting with the shell when you run commands like `learn` and `learn submit`.

 <img alt="Learn In-Browser IDE Shell" src="https://curriculum-content.s3.amazonaws.com/web-development/intro-the-shell/learn_shell.png" width=595>